The Revolutionary Potential of Ecovative Mycelium

 Ecovative Design creates a substrate from agricultural waste for the mycelium to feed on and grow.
 After introducing mycelium into the substrate, the mixture is allowed to grow in a controlled environment.
 By adjusting the humidity, temperature, and carbon dioxide levels, they shape the mycelium’s growth to create materials of various densities and properties suitable for different applications.

-See also The Sustainability Revolution: Mycelium Brick
+See also The Emergence of Mycelium Coffins

 Scientific advancements aiding Ecovative Mycelium’s growth